Project

 } }

-#4 Updated by Starwaster about 7 years ago
+#4 Updated by Starwaster over 7 years ago

 IRL it is entirely possible to come in too steeply with the result that either your shield fails because it can't dissipate heat fast enough or braking forces are too extreme (crew death, craft structural failure) or both.